duckhue01/wild-workouts/README.md

 4. The buf tool `buf:1.17.x` is installed
 5. The oapi-codegen tool `deepmap/oapi-codegen:v1.12.x` is installed
 6. The redocly tool `redoc/redocly:1.0.0-beta.123` is installed
+7. The Mock generator tool `mockgen` is installed
+8. The SQLC tool `sqlc:v1.8.x` is installed
+9. The migrate tool `migrate:v4.15.1` is installed

 ### Install packages